 Dell’s XPS 13 (2015) and Intel’s NUC with Core i5 processor, with HD 5500 and HD 6000, respectively, carry the banner for the fifth generation.
 Aside from the Iris 6100, which is not a common choice, HD 6000 is the quickest graphics solution currently available with Core processors.

 HD 520 was tested in an i7 Surface Book with the dedicated GPU turned off.
 There’s also Intel HD 530, which we tested in the Core i7-6700K desktop processor.
 Despite the removal of a numerical from the name, HD 530 is meant to be a new mid-tier integrated graphics option for desktop chips.
-Finally, we have the HD 540.
-We tested it with a newer version of the Dell XPS 13 with a Core i7-6560U processor.
+HD 540 was with another Dell XPS 13 with a Core i7-6560U processor.

-Futuremark’s 3DMark is essentially the industry standard among graphics benchmarks, and it provides a generalized look at performance that usually translates well to real-world games.
-Let’s dive right in and see how Intel has matured over the years.
+Futuremark’s 3DMark is the industry standard among graphics benchmarks, and it provides a generalized look at performance that usually translates well to real-world games.
+It’s a good test for how determining how much Intel has matured over the years.

 World of Warcraft